infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/04_minigame.md

 ---

-### 2. 🧑‍💻 Open the Launcher

-1. Double-click `PlayerBotLauncher.jar` to run it.
-2. A small window will appear asking you to enter two things:

-   * **Server Address** – this should start with `ws://`
-   * **Server Secret** – you'll get this from your local server setup.

----

-### 3. 🔐 Get Your Server Secret
+### 2. 🔐 Start the Local Server and Copy the Secret

 1. Start the **Robocode Tank Royale Launcher**.

-2. Click **Start Local Server** (this sets up your own battle arena).
+2. Click **Start Local Server** to create your battle arena.

-3. Go to your Robocode server folder and open the file `server.properties`.
+3. Open the file `server.properties` in your Robocode server folder.

-4. Find the line that says:
+4. Find the line:

    ```
    bots-secrets = YOUR_SECRET_KEY